 Owners wherever indicated and subject to the terms of this Agreement, and the Representative’s successors and assigns.
 The Representative shall be responsible for coordinating and tracking the requirements of this Agreement and reporting same to the Parties herein pursuant to this Agreement to assure that the overall standards of this agreement are met by all parcel owners.
 As of the Effective Date, the Representative is Obey Creek Ventures, LLC.
 The Representative’s successors and assigns shall mean a Person designated by the Developer Owners to replace the then existing Representative.
 The Developer Owners shall give written notice to the Town and Parcel Owners of any such replacement.

 2.23 Sidepath.
-The term “Sidepath” shall mean a multi-use path or greenway trail located adjacent to a roadway.
+The term “Sidepath” shall mean a multi-use path or greenway trail located within X feet of a roadway.
 For the purpose of this Agreement, all sidepaths shall be a minimum of 10 feet wide, built with concrete, and adhere to AASHTO standards for multi-use paths.

 2.24 State.
 The term “State” shall mean the State of North Carolina.